OmarMiniesy/Notes/Regular Expressions/Lookaround.md

 ### General Notes

+Used in [[Regular Expressions]] to look for strings and patterns that are present after or before certain phrases.

 If the match we are looking for comes right before or right after another phrase, we can use *lookarounds* to achieve our goal, with 4 different variations:
 - Positive lookahead `(?=)`
 - Negative lookahead